agadiffe/WindowsMize/README.md

 Once you've configured the default tweaks/settings values, you can choose which one to execute in the sections "Script configuration" and "Script execution".

 If you want to change a value for a specific tweak/setting, the fastest way is to highlight the variable in these two sections and use "Ctrl + F" to find the related JSON/function.
-You could also use the region folder to easily naviguate to the corresponding tweak/setting (involves to use a code editor that support region folder like VSCode or Notepad++).
+You can also use the 'region folder' to easily naviguate to the corresponding tweak/setting (involves to use a code editor that support 'region folder' like VSCode or Notepad++).

 ### Group Policy
 There are several settings with both Group Policy and User values (Mainly in the "Windows Settings app" section).